will-lp/types-b-gon/README.md

 Or to a class, erasing every parameter type from every method.

-==`@EraseReturn`
+# `@EraseReturn`

 Erase the return type of a method.
-Erase the return type from all methods when applied to a class:
+When applied to a class, erase the return type from all methods:

 	import org.typesbgon.EraseReturn